 Figure 1 states the numerous costs per hour of downtime by industry: healthcare loses $636K, retail $1.1M, financial $1.5M, manufacturing $1.6M, and Communications/Media/Entertainment $2M, with the average at $1.4M.

 (Source: Network Computing, the Meta Group, Contingency Planning Research.)

 As shown in the Business Continuity Continuum depicted in Figure 2, HPE Shadowbase solutions support a range of Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO).
-Availability level and amount of data loss improve as you move from the lower left to the upper right: as you move horizontally from an active/passive through sizzling-hot-takeover to an active/active architecture and vertically from asynchronous to synchronous data replication technology.
-RTO’s of minutes to seconds is considered “High Availability” while RTO’s of seconds to sub-seconds is considered “Continuous Availability.”
+Availability level and amount of data loss improve from the lower left to the upper right, while moving horizontally from an active/passive through sizzling-hot-takeover to an active/active architecture, and moving vertically from asynchronous to synchronous data replication technology.
+RTOs of minutes to seconds is considered high availability, while RTOs of seconds to sub-seconds is considered continuous availability.

 Today, businesses with access to real-time online transactional data have a competitive advantage.
 To gain the most potential from this data it must be current and available at any given time.
 The inability to access or update current data carries a significant business cost, possibly measured in many thousands of dollars per second.

 *Note: Shadowbase ZDL architectures are future synchronous technologies; specifications are subject to change without notice, and delivery dates are not guaranteed.